 Subsequent costs are included in the asset's carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Group and the cost of the item can be measured reliably.
-The repair and maintenance cost is recorded in the results when such is incurred.
+The repair and maintenance cost are recorded in the results when such is realized.

-Land is not depreciated.
+Land is not subject to depreciation.
 Depreciation of other PPE is calculated using the straight-line method over their useful life as follows: